Contrast-Security-OSS/docs/content/installation/java/installation/CloudFoundry.md

 cf restage spring-music
 ```

-### Configuration
-For general information on configuring the buildpack, including how to specify configuration values through environment variables, refer to [Configuration and Extension][].

 ## Contrast Service Broker

 The Contrast service broker allows Cloud Foundry users to easily bind services to their application and make use of the Contrast Java agent.

 ### Prerequisites
-Any applications that you wish to use with the service broker should employ the Contrast buildpack in order to download and run the agent.
+Any applications that you wish to use with the service broker should employ the default Java buildpack in order to download and run the agent.
-You can find the default Java buildpack [here](https://github.com/Contrast-Security-OSS/java-buildpack).
-Run the following command to use the buildpack:

 ```bash
 cf push YOUR_APP_NAME_GOES_HERE